frilo-eth/product-designer-challenge/RATIONALE.md

 - Users need clarity in 20 seconds, and depth when they want it.

 **The design must bridge**:
-> high-frequency market complexity ↔ human-scale legibility.
+- high-frequency market complexity ↔ human legibility.

 ---